The Ultimate Guide to Visiting Frigiliana, Spain

 Is there a bus from Nerja to Frigiliana?

-Yes, there is a bus that goes from Nerja to Frigiliana and vice-versa.
-The bus runs a few times every day, and it only costs €1,20 each way.
-Head to Nerja bus station close to Plaza Cantarero to take the bus.
+Yes, there is a bus that goes from Nerja to Frigiliana and vice versa.
+The bus runs a few times every day and costs €1,20 each way.
+To take the bus, head to the Nerja bus station near Plaza Cantarero.

 When is the best time to visit Frigiliana?

 The best time to visit Frigiliana is spring.
-You can enjoy the mild and sunny weather and fewer crowds at this time of the year.
+At this time of year, you can enjoy mild, sunny weather and fewer crowds.
 Frigiliana can get very busy and hot in the summer.

 Absolutely!
 Frigiliana is one of the most beautiful towns in Andalucia and Spain, and it’s an excellent day trip from Malaga or Nerja.
 Its picturesque streets, scenic views and charm will make you fall in love with it.